 Established in 1881 by the NSW Government, the Coast Hospital at Little Bay was the first public hospital in Sydney.
 Renamed Prince Henry Hospital in 1934 to mark the visit of Prince Henry, Duke of Gloucester, it became a teaching hospital, training both doctors and nurses, and a centre for research of infectious diseases.
 In 1988 the NSW government made the decision to consolidate Prince Henry and Prince of Wales Hospitals into a single campus.
 The last wards closed in 2003.
 The area has been redeveloped into a residential precinct.

 Spanning the 121-year history of Prince Henry Hospital the current exhibition, Bravery, Bandages and Bedpans, highlights the huge changes in nursing practise over the 19th and 20th century and illustrates the adversities and adventures experienced by generations of Australian nurses.
 The online companion to the physical exhibition expands on this story.

 The exhibition was launched on May 12, 2020 – the 200th anniversary of the birth of nursing pioneer Florence Nightingale and International Nurses Day – during the Covid-19 pandemic.
 By presenting information on the trials, tribulations and triumphs of Prince Henry Hospital trained nurses it is hoped visitors will gain a clearer understanding of the vital work done by all medical practitioners.

-This exhibition is be available to view every Tuesday and Sunday, 10am-3pm, at the Prince Henry Hospital Museum, Little Bay.
-Entry fee is $5.00.
-Tours for school and community groups can also be arranged.
+This exhibition is available to view each Tuesday (10 am-2 pm) and Sunday (10 am-3 pm) at Prince Henry Hospital Museum, Little Bay.

+The entry fee is $5.00.
+Tours for school and community groups can be arranged.